-Proposed revisions will be reviewed and discussed with the Blackwater Environment Committee prior to adopting and implementing the changes to the NWMP.
-Revised draft and final versions of the plan will be filed with EAO, ENV, Northern Health, and EMLI and provided to Indigenous groups.
+Proposed revisions will be reviewed and discussed with the ELoMC prior to adopting and implementing the changes to the NWMP.
+Revised versions of the plan will be filed with EAO, ENV, Northern Health, and EMLI, and provided to Indigenous groups.